Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 * [Retroshare](https://retroshare.cc/) - Retroshare establish encrypted connections between you and your friends to create a network of computers, and provides various distributed services on top of it: forums, channels, chat, mail...
 * [OpenBazaar](https://openbazaar.org/) - A FREE ONLINE MARKETPLACE.
 NO PLATFORM FEES.
 NO RESTRICTIONS.
 EARN CRYPTOCURRENCY.
 * [Freenet](https://freenetproject.org/) - Freenet is a peer-to-peer platform for censorship-resistant communication and publishing.
+* [Tails](https://tails.boum.org/) - is a portable operating system that protects against surveillance and censorship.
+* [Whonix](https://www.whonix.org/) - Software That Can Anonymize Everything You Do Online

 # Contributing to This Project